 to diagnose a type of anemia that causes red cells to grow or develop abnormally.

 Reticulocyte count.
 Reticulocytes are immature blood cells.
-A reticulocyte count measures the percentage
+A reticulocyte count measures the amount of

-of newly formed red blood cells in the child's blood sample.
-Anemia caused by not
+newly formed red blood cells in the child's blood sample.
+Anemia caused by not enough

-enough red blood cells being made results in a low reticulocyte count.
-Anemia caused
+red blood cells being made results in a low reticulocyte count.
+Anemia caused by too

 Types of anemia in children

 Children's anemia can be classified by the size of their red blood cells.
 The types

 Microcytic anemia.
 This means the child's red blood cells are smaller than normal.
 The most common cause

 of microcytic anemia is iron deficiency.

 Normocytic anemia.
 This means the child's red blood cells are normal in size.
 Normocytic anemia has many